 For patents, the situation is slightly different but protection can still be gained via the U.S. Patent Office.
-Although there is not yet a single EU-wide patent system, the European Patent Office (EPO) does grant individual European patents for the contracting states to the European Patent Convention (EPC), which entered into force in 1977.
-The 31 contracting states include almost the entire EU membership and several more European countries.
-As an alternative to filing your patents for European protection with the U.S. Patent Office, the EPO, located in Munich, provides a convenient single point to file a patent in as many of these countries as you like: http://www.european-patent-office.org./index.de.php.
+Although there is not yet a single EU-wide patent system, the European Patent Office (EPO) (http://www.epo.org/index_de.html) does grant individual European patents for the contracting states to the European Patent Convention (EPC), which entered into force in 1977.
+The 31 contracting states include almost all EU member states and several more European countries.
+As an alternative to filing your patents for European protection with the U.S. Patent Office, the EPO, located in Munich, provides a convenient single point to file a patent in as many of these countries as you wish.

 Things to Know When Participating in a German Trade Fair

 Over 90% of products and technologies are introduced into the German market via trade fairs.
-U.S. companies interested in entering the German (and other international markets) are well advised to consider taking full advantage of the business opportunities presented at these events.
+U.S. companies interested in entering the German market, as well as other international markets, are well advised to consider taking full advantage of the business opportunities presented at these events.
 German trade fairs also provide excellent opportunities for monitoring international infringement of your IPR.
-The larger trade fair organizers offer some sort of legal advice during trade fairs, either thru in-house lawyers or affiliated law firms.
-They are, however, not in a position to act on behalf (or against) exhibitors unless there is a court decision which clearly stipulates that such an action is legally justifiable (could be an injunction or court order).
+The larger trade fair organizers offer various legal advice during trade fairs, either through in-house lawyers or affiliated law firms.
+They are, however, not in a position to act on behalf (or against) exhibitors unless there is a court decision which clearly stipulates that such an action is legally justifiable, such as an injunction or court order.

 1) Register your IPR before you exhibit at a trade fair.

-2) Register with German Customs if you believe that another exhibitor will be infringing your rights.
+2) Register with German Customs if you believe that another exhibitor will infringe on your rights.
 You can find the “application for action” here.